evhub/statsd/chrome/README.md

 * Uses pure chrome APIs, so node.js is never needed
 * Runs in chrome, so it's still using the V8 JavaScript engine, so performance is still great
 * Makes statsd very easily portable, since all it relies on is chrome
+* The actual interface in the app is specified in app.js, it shows some basic stats and an embedded graphite window, by default
+* But the great benefit of this method is that graphite will, in the future, no longer be required, since any browser JavaScript data visualization toolkit could be built as a backend right into the app

 ### How It Does It: